lss-BIT/lss-BIT.github.io/index.md

 Prior to Cambridge, I have worked on wireless networks and cybersecurity under the guidance of [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
 Besides, I was honored to be selected as an outstanding undergraduate scholar at the leading AI conferences AAAI 2024 and SIGKDD 2024.

 If you are interested in any aspect of me, I am always open to discussions and academic collaborations.
-Feel free to reach out to me at — **lv_shuo [at] foxmail.com**
+Feel free to reach out to me at — **lv_shuo@foxmail.com**

 ---